ItzSomebody/radon/README.md

 | InnerClassRemover | This removes innerclass information. |
 | ExpirationObfuscation | This adds a block of expiration code into each class initializer to prevent usage of jar after the expiration date has passed. |

+## FAQ
+* **Q: Is this uncrackable/undeobfuscatable?**
+* *A: No. Nothing is impossible to deobfuscate or reverse-engineer.
+Furthermore, Radon is far from being hard to deobfuscate.*
+* **Q: Why is this open-sourced?**
+* *A: I made Radon as a way to experiment with obfuscation and to become familar with the JVM bytecode instruction set and as a codebase if anyone wants to mess around.*
+* **Q: Doesn't that make it easier to deobfuscate?**
+* *A: Probably.*
+* **Q: Why are concepts taken directly from other obfuscators/bytecode manipulation tools? (i.e. expiration transformer which is directly based on Allatori's expiration obfuscation)**
+* *A: I thought those would be interesting to include in an obfuscation tool.
+This is also one of the reasons Radon is open-sourced.*

 ## Credits

 * [OW2 ASM](http://asm.ow2.org) - Bytecode manipulation framework.